-To complement the verbal storytelling of the Burning or Breathing project, Talking Wings performs improvised dances on sites that have suffered current and/or past environmental exploitation.
+To complement the verbal storytelling and their community organizing, Talking Wings performs improvised dances on sites that have suffered current and/or past environmental exploitation.
 The Spoken Earth Dances fill the spaces left behind by human language, movement giving voice to fractured landscapes.
 The talking bodies allow the land’s memory to join the conversation, participate in this dance of past, present, and future.

 Through the abstraction of the human form, Talking Wings discovers the signs development has left on the earth.
 In the choreography the body becomes a symbol for the silenced voices of fallen trees, the void of destroyed ecosystems and the new growth that regenerates from the ashes.
 The goal of Talking Wings is to create a movement language of what has been forgotten.
 They have performed these interventions throughout the Northeast of Turtle Island/North America, as well as the Antigua Watershed (Veracruz, Mexico).